 If you wish to appoint the Chair of the Meeting as your proxy, mark the box.
-If you wish to appoint someone other than the Chair of the Meeting as your proxy please write the full name of that individual or body corporate.
-If you leave this section blank, or your named proxy does not attend the meeting, the Chair of the Meeting will be your proxy.
-A proxy need not be a securityholder of the fund.
-Do not write the name of the issuer fund or the registered securityholder in the space.
+If you wish to appoint someone other than the Chair of the Meeting as your proxy, please write the full name of that individual or body corporate.
+If you do not mark the box and leave this section blank, or your named proxy does not attend the meeting, the Chair of the Meeting will be your proxy.
+A proxy need not be a securityholder of the Fund.
+Do not write the name of the issuer Fund or the registered securityholder in the space.